qiboteam/qibojit-benchmarks/README.md

 ## Implemented circuits

 - `one-qubit-gate`: circuit consisting of a single one qubit gate.
 The gate is applied to every qubit in the circuit.
+Available options:
+  - `gate`: String defining the one qubit gate to be benchmarked (eg. "H").
+Default is "H"
+  - `nlayers`: Number of times that the gate is applied to each qubit.
+Default is 1.
+  - additional parameters (eg. `theta`, etc.) required for parametrized gates.
 - `two-qubit-gate`: circuit consisting of a single two qubit gate.
 The gate is applied to every pair of adjacent qubits in the circuit (assuming one dimensional topology).
+  - `gate`: String defining the one qubit gate to be benchmarked.
+Default is CNOT.
+  - `nlayers`: Number of times that the gate is applied to each qubit.
+Default is 1.
+  - additional parameters (eg. `theta`, etc.) required for parametrized gates.
 - `qft`: [quantum fourier transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform)
+  - `swaps`: Boolean controling if swaps are applied after the main QFT circuit.
+Default is True.
-- `variational`: variational quantum circuit consisting a layer of `RY` rotations followed be a layer of `CZ` entangling gates.
-Can be created using either standard qibot gates or the optimized [`VariationalLayer`](https://qibo.readthedocs.io/en/latest/qibo.html#variational-layer) gate.
+- `variational`: variational quantum circuit consisting a layer of RY rotations followed be a layer of CZ entangling gates.
+Can be created using either standard qibot gates or the optimized [VariationalLayer](https://qibo.readthedocs.io/en/latest/qibo.html#variational-layer) gate.
+  - `nlayers`: Number of times that the gate is applied to each qubit.
+  - `varlayer`: Boolean controling whether the VariationalLayer or standard gates are used.
+Default is False.